tomerfiliba/plumbum/README.rst

 Plumbum: Shell Combinators
 ==========================

-Ever wished the wrist-handiness of shell scripts be put into a **real** programming language?
+Ever wished the compactness of shell scripts be put into a **real** programming language?
 Say hello to *Plumbum Shell Combinators*.
 Plumbum (Latin for *lead*, which was used to create pipes back in the day) is a small yet feature-rich library for shell script-like programs in Python.
 The motto of the library is **"Never write shell scripts again"**, and thus it attempts to mimic